jasonrohrer/wallClockProfiler/README.md

 Some of them were telling me that the majority of the running time was spent in rand (which was used to pick the random offset to fseek to).
 The truth was, this was only about 1% of the simple program's wall-clock runtime.
 If I want to speed this program up, optimizing rand is going to be a waste of time.

-Valgrind's callgrind can do it, but it makes the program 50x slower (or something like that), so it's useless in production environments (for example, profiling a live server that has real users connecting to it).
+Valgrind's callgrind can provide better results than the others, but it makes the program 10x slower (or something like that), so it's useless in production environments (for example, profiling a live server that has real users connecting to it).

 And it turns out that what you actually want to do is really pretty simple.
 So simple that some very smart people have suggested that you do it manually: